nikhilCad/nikhilCad/README.md

 ### Hi there 👋
 I am Nikhil Kadiyan and I am posting my random projects on this Github account.
-I am a huge advocator of FOSS (Free and Open Source Software) and I dream of a day when the monopoly of Google will be brutally broken down to pieces.
+I am a huge advocator of FOSS (Free and Open Source Software) and I dream of a decentralised internet.
 ### Have a nice day 😄

 ### Stuff I know